SHOULD I GRADE MY BASEBALL CARDS

 Temporary Loss of Liquidity – The graded card will be professionally sealed away for months before being returned to you.
 During this time, the card can’t be easily bartered in trades, shown off to friends and family, or admired.
 Some collectors prefer fluidity over the permanent slabbing even if it means sacrificing top grades and dollar value potential long-term.

-Read also: UNCUT SHEET OF BASEBALL CARDS
+Read also: SHOWDOWN BASEBALL CARDS 2000

 Top Grades May Not Add Value – Unless it’s a true iconic vintage card or modern rare rookie, attaining an epic PSA/BGS 10 grade may still not unlock significant premium pricing if the wider population doesn’t justify scarcity at that level.
 It’s easy to overestimate a common card’s potential just because it grades perfectly.